blytkerchan/blytkerchan.github.io/_posts/2014-07-06-is-open-source-software-security-falling-apart.markdown

 Running queries over the CVE database, I've found that the percentage of vulnerabilities that were in Open Source software has remained relatively stable even though Open Source software has become more popular, which in itself would indicate a decline in vulnerabilities and therefore an increase in quality.

 One would expect to find more vulnerabilities in a category of software as it becomes more popular, as it would be increasingly scrutinized, followed by a decrease as awareness goes up.
 Awareness has been, and remained, high w.r.t. security in the Open Source world for decades -- well before it became as popular as it is today.
-I verified this premise by looking for recent vulnerabilities in old software -- Microsoft Windows CE 4.2 ((I had to do that anyway  for unrelated research)).
+I verified this premise by looking for recent vulnerabilities in old software -- Microsoft Windows CE 4.2[^3].
 Microsoft Windows CE 4.2 has been obsolete for a very long time, but devices using it are still being shipped and maintained, even though support for the embedded OS by Microsoft ceased in 2008.
 While there are recent vulnerabilities in newer versions of CE, security researchers don't seem to bother with old, obsolete platforms as much as they do with the shiny new ones.
 Popularity spurs interest from hackers (regardless of the color of their hat) as well as the general public.
 That doesn't mean there are no vulnerabilities in older software: it means vulnerabilities are more likely to be found in more popular software, if they're there.

+[^3]: I had to do that anyway  for unrelated research.

 So, is Open Source software security falling apart?
 No, it's not: Open Source software is as healthy as ever, and as safe as it ever has been.
 As with all software, procurement should be done with open eyes and a healthy dose of scepticism, but a preference for the proprietary does not appear founded if it is based on a premise of better software security.